-Preventing and addressing weeds in landscaping can often feel like an uphill battle.
-If you’ve ever spent hours digging in your landscape beds to unearth pesky weeds—only to find new weeds emerge another day—then you also know how much frustration is associated with this kind of work at your property in South Riding, VA or nearby areas.
+Controlling weeds in landscape beds can often feel like an uphill battle.
+If you’ve ever spent hours digging in your landscape beds to unearth pesky weeds—only to find new weeds emerge another day—then you also know how much frustration is associated with this kind of work at your property.

 You want your plant beds to look their best but weeds creeping in can really take away from their appeal.

 Of course, it doesn’t take long for landscape bed weeds to spread and if you ignore them, you’ll only end up with more.
 You might be surprised to learn that a single plant can put out thousands of seeds, some even propelling seeds 10 or more feet!
 Something as simple as a gust of wind can carry weed seeds from your neighbor’s lawn into your plant beds and even birds can play a role in moving seeds around.